I'm A Celebrity 2020 start time – here's when UK-based series will air on ITV

 Here's everything you need to know about the 20th series of I'm A Celebrity...
 Get Me Out of Here!

-We’re sure to see new favourite, Kiosk Cledwyn, who replaces his Australian counterpart, Kiosk Kevin, but will any of the campmates get any delicacies from him today?
+Tonight, AJ Pritchard and Jessica Plummer were nominated to take on the “Harmoury” and it looks like viewers will be in for a treat when the pair do their Bushtucker Trial.

-There have been several I’m A Celebrity changes to ensure the series can go ahead safely in light of the global pandemic, and mainly, the new I’m A Celebrity filming location in Gwrych Castle, north Wales.
+In light of the global pandemic, there were a few I’m A Celebrity changes to ensure the series could go ahead, but so far, so good, according to viewers.

-As we settle into camp, we’ve got your ultimate guide to I’m A Celebrity 2020 below.
+As the series runs on, we’ve got your ultimate guide to I’m A Celebrity 2020 below.
 Read on for more.

 What time is I’m A Celebrity on tonight?

-I’m A Celebrity continues Friday 20th November at 9pm on ITV where we’ll see the first live trial take place.
+I’m A Celebrity continues Monday 23rd November at 9pm on ITV where AJ Pritchard and Jessica Plummer are taking on tonight’s Bushtucker Trial..

 The show returned on 15th November 2020 for its 20th series with an hour-and-a-half long episode.